Signs are pointing to a ridiculously cold winter!

-Needless to say, it was frozen solid after one 20-below night.
+Needless to say, it was frozen solid after a freezing night.
 I decided to let it unthaw in the house last night and I brought it to work this morning.
 The color (light blue) didn't look as bright.
 I shook it several times before I took a sip.
 YUCK, it just didn't taste right.
 No matter how many times I shook it, something wasn't right.
 Yep, freezing temperatures can mess with just about everything.

 This got me thinking, what else should we avoid leaving in our vehicles when the mercury plunges?